liborty/TokenCrypt/README.md

 Security tokens and other types of files may sometimes be all mixed up in one directory.
 This is not the best practice but it can arise and it could involve much work to separate them.
-`Ncrpt` copes with such mixed directories contents automatically.
+`ncrpt` copes with such mixed directories contents automatically.

 ## Installation

 When using a typical Linux, the local `make` compilation may be skipped entirely.
 Then the binaries `symcrypt`, `hexcheck` and `hexify` that are included in this repository will be installed by default.
-They are compiled and tested automatically at github.com.
+They are compiled from `C` sources and tested automatically at github.com.

 Otherwise a local installation should be repeated whenever the programs and scripts may have changed.
 Another good reason to perform a local compilation is if you suspect that the github binaries may have been compromised.

 This software was tested under Linux.
-Installation from source needs `make` utility and a C compiler, either `clang` or `gcc`.
+Installation from source needs `make` utility and a `C` compiler, either `clang` or `gcc`.
 Download or clone this directory, cd into it and then:

 `sudo ./uninstall` will delete any previously installed programs and scripts and touch the local sources for recompilation.

 `make CC=clang` or if clang compiler is not installed, just use the default compiler (under Linux it is usually gcc) with plain: **`make`**

 `sudo ./install` copies all the executables for system-wide use into /usr/local/bin.
 Whether they were created by local compilation or just pulled from the repository.

 Alternatively, you can copy them manually to any of your own `bin` directories in your path.
 This does not require `sudo` privileges, e.g.:
 `cp symcrypt hexcheck hexify ncrpt dcrpt keygen crptest ~/bin`

-The simplest complete installation method is to `touch *.c` and then invoke **`./crptest testing`** (from the root of the repository).
+The simplest complete installation method is to `touch *.c` and then, at the root of the repository, invoke:
+`./crptest testing`
 This will compile the programs and, after asking for su priviledges, install them in `/usr/local/bin`.
 As an added benefit, it will also run locally the same test as is done on github.

-### Dependencies
+## Dependencies

 Standard  **`base64`** tool which is normally pre-installed on Linux.

 **`lzma`** is the default compression.
-It is normally pre-installed, otherwise install it with '`sudo apt-get install lzma`'.
+It is normally pre-installed, otherwise install it with:
+`sudo apt-get install lzma`

 **`zstd`** compression needs to be installed before you can explicitly select to use it with `-z` flag to `ncrpt`.
 To install: `sudo apt-get install zstd`.

-`dcrpt` issues a warning if `zstd` is not installed.
-This warning can be ignored if there are no `.zst` files to be decompressed.
+`dcrpt` issues a warning if any of the utilities are not installed.
+It is probably best to install them all.

-There is not much difference in the compression rates: lzma appears to be slightly better and zstd slightly faster.
+There is not much difference between lzma and zstd but they both have their fans. lzma appears to have slightly better compression and zstd is slightly faster and more controllable.

 ## Usage

-There are two command line interface bash scripts that automate the whole process:
+There are two command line interface bash scripts that do most of the work and automate the whole process:

-`ncrpt [-h][-x][-b][-q][-v][-z] inputpath/dirname`
+`ncrpt [-h][-x][-b][-q][-r][-v][-z] indir keydir outdir`

-The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.
+The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -r recurse, -v verbose, -z zstd compression.
+Their -- long versions are also accepted.

 The tests for hexadecimal and base64 files only need to be invoked when the input directory contains such files.
 Should you forget to use them, everything will still work, only the output may take up more space than was strictly necessary.

-Ncrpt creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are being encrypted.
-Thus
-`./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold the unique keys individually generated for them.
+The last three arguments are mandatory: the input directory, the (output) keys directory and the output encrypted diretory.
+Both output directories will mirror the directories and filenames in `indir`.
+Thus keydir will hold the keys and outdir will hold the encrypted files.

-The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories, the total compressed size as a percentage of the original size, and the total number of files encrypted.
-The compression to 50% will exactly compensate for the creation  of the encryption keys.
+The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories and the total compressed size as a percentage of the original size.
+The compression of 50% will  compensate for the creation  of the encryption keys.
+Sometimes it will be even better.

 The quiet flag -q cancels the report.
 The verbose flag -v adds the details of compressing each file.
 Setting both flags, contradictory as that may seem, turns on the individual files reports and turns off the final summary.
 The encryption itself is so unproblematic that it does not need any reports.

-Summary: ncrpt (encrypt without vowels) executes the tasks of encoding recognition, compression selection, compression, key generation, key saving and encryption.
+Summary: `ncrpt` (encrypt without vowels) executes the tasks of data type analysis, compression selection, compression, key generation, key saving and encryption.

-`dcrpt path/dirname_key path/dirname_crp`
+`dcrpt [-h][-q][-r][-v] indir keydir outdir`

-is the inverse of `ncrpt`, i.e. its operations are carried out in exactly the reverse order.
-It uses the keys in  `path/dirname_key` to decrypt their corresponding files, recognised by the same name in `path/dirname_crp`.
+is the exact inverse of `ncrpt` and its operations are carried out in  the reverse order.
+It reads the encrypted files from indir and their keys from keydir.
+They are paired up by their same filenames.
 So, never rename an encrypted file, unless you rename its corresponding key file as well!
 The two directories must always match.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed.
+The compression methods are recorded for each file in the names of the extension(s) of its keyfile.

-The results are written into `./dirname_org` (under the current directory).
+The results are written into outdir.

-Summary: dcrpt, (decrypt without vowels) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus reconstructing the contents of the original directory.
+Summary: dcrpt, (decrypt without vowels) matches the keys, decrypts the binary files with them, selects the right decompression methods and  decompresses, thus automatically reconstructing the exact contents of the original directory.

 `crptest` optionally performs an automated overall test, checking that not a single byte was corrupted anywhere.

+## Security Consideration

+The generated keys on their own are just meaningless random data and thus can be stored anywhere without compromising the security.
+The same applies to the encrypted files on their own.
+The security critical part is to prevent a potential eavesdropper from matching them up with each other.

 ## Background Scripts and Programs (not needed by the user)